gnomeontherun/angular-1x-es6/README.md

 There are two versions of the `Commits` service, one implemented as a class (`app/services/commits-class.js`) and the other just as a function (`app/services/commits-proto.js`).

+You can review the two files with comments to see the implementation details.

 # Directives

 There are two versions of the `githubCommits` directive, one implemented as a class (`app/components/github-commits-class.js`) and the other just as a function (`app/components/github-commits-proto.js`).

+You can review the two files with comments to see the implementation details.